 Composite Veneers vs Porcelain – Which Is Best?

 The decision between composite veneers vs porcelain will be made between you and the dentist.
-There are pros and cons to both, but the pros may outweigh the cons.
+There are pros and cons to both, but the pros of veneers may outweigh the cons.
 This is purely dependent on which veneers will suit your oral health needs.
 Although, keep the factors above in mind when making the decision.

 If you’re due a transformation and you’re considering composite veneers vs porcelain, consult your dentist Quakers Hill today and the best choice for your smile.